 “The tester should also be well versed with the programming language used to develop the application.”

-- The different functionalities embedded in the application should be understood through its source code.
+We should understand the different functionalities embedded in the application through its source code.
 This will be helpful in identifying and creating different test cases for testing the application.

-- Test cases for every single path in the working flow of the source code are created and executed.
+We create and execute test cases for every single path in the working flow of the source code.

-- The results are analysed and recorded after executing the test cases.
+We analyze and record the results after executing the test cases.

 Types of White Box Testing

-White Box testing includes different testing types which are used to evaluate an application software.
+White Box testing utilizes different testing types to evaluate an application software.

 i.
 Unit Testing:-

 Tests a Unit, which is the smallest block of code that can be logically used for a purpose.
 Unit testing ensures the proper functioning of each component of the source code as intended.

 Based on modifications or mutations made to the source code to examine if the test cases executed can reveal bugs in the code.